sindresorhus/slugify/readme.md

 	['♥', ' love ']
 ]`

-Specifying this only replaces the default if you set an item with the same key, like `&`.
+Add your own custom replacements.

 The replacements are run on the original string before any other transformations.

+This only overrides a default replacement if you set an item with the same key, like `&`.

 ```js
 const slugify = require('@sindresorhus/slugify');